philnguyen/examples/README.md

 A static test that seems to modify and tests the enclosing state is just testing its own copy "in a separate timeline".

-In the following example, we see that each example block has its own view of the enclosing `state` at compile time, which is also distinct from the actual `state` printed at runtime.
+In the following example, each example block has its own view of the enclosing `state` at compile time, which is also distinct from the actual `state` printed at runtime.

 ```racket